John Fraser (actor)

 The Good Companions (1957), The Trials of Oscar Wilde (1960), El Cid (1961), Repulsion (1965) and Isadora (1968).

+Fraser received a BAFTA nomination for Best British Actor for his performance as Lord Alfred Douglas in The Trials of Oscar Wilde.

 Career

 One of his earliest roles was as Inigo Jollifant in the second film version of J.B.
 Priestley's The Good Companions (1957).
 Later, Fraser had leading roles in films such as El Cid, Tunes of Glory, The Trials of Oscar Wilde (playing Lord Alfred Douglas), Roman Polanski's Repulsion, Isadora and Schizo.
 He made appearances on television series including Danger Man (1964), Casting the Runes (1968), Randall and Hopkirk (1969), Columbo (1972), Doctor Who (1981), and The Bill (1995).

 He released several singles in the late 1950s.

 In 2004, he published his autobiography, Close Up, in which he wrote frankly about his gay life and friendships.
 In the book, Fraser wrote that actor Laurence Harvey was gay and that his long-term lover was his manager James Woolf.
 Of Dirk Bogarde, Fraser wrote, "Dirk's life with [Anthony] Forwood had been so respectable, their love for each other so profound and so enduring, it would have been a glorious day for the pursuit of understanding and the promotion of tolerance if he had screwed up the courage ... to make one dignified allusion to his true nature.
 Self-love is no substitute for self-respect."